5 min read

 3. Learn to discern God's will from lies.

 Psalm 40:4 — blessed is the man who makes the Lord his trust, who does not turn to the proud.
-Romans 12:2 fills this out: God's will is good (beneficial for you), pleasing (righteous), and perfect (He's running the whole universe — He sees what you can't).
+Romans 12:2 fills this out: God's will is good (beneficial for you), pleasing (righteous), and perfect (He sees the full picture you can't).

-Pastor Josh was direct: don't run to other people before you come to God in prayer.
 Well-meaning people can be confused, proud, and wrong — even when they think they're speaking for God.
+Don't go to others before you go to God.
+You cannot make someone else your Messiah.

 "The best person to pray over your situation is you.
 You cannot make someone else be your Messiah."